Rw1942/rallyflare/POSTMARK_SETUP.md

 ### Webhook Security (HTTP Basic Authentication)

-To secure your Postmark inbound webhook, Rally now uses HTTP Basic Authentication.
+To secure your Postmark inbound webhook, Email2ChatGPT now uses HTTP Basic Authentication.
 This means that when Postmark sends a webhook to your Worker, it will include an `Authorization` header with a username and password.

 **You must configure your Postmark Inbound Stream with the following:**